anijs/anijs.wiki.repository/Sentence-Definitions.md

 ##### On

-Stablish the trigger animation elements that waits for the event defined in the [if].
+Establish the trigger animation elements that waits for the event defined in the [if].
 If [On] is not specified the element that holds the declaration owns it.
 To get the elements a CSS selector is defined.

 Specifying the trigger animation element example: